hasenj/sehm/readme.md

 'deftag is a macro.
 It creates a function that automatically parses its arguments into 'attrs and 'children.
 Since 'attrs is an alist, deftag also provides 'attr as a way of accessing attributes using `attr!something`

-It can be sometimes useful to remove or add attributes to `attrs`, so 'deftag defines 'popattr to retrive an attribute and remove it from 'attrs, and 'addattr which accepts any number of `'attr val` arguments and adds them as new attributes to 'attrs.

 This means custom tags can process custom attributes:

     (deftag items